What Questions Will You Ask?

 The Agroecology and Livelihoods Collaborative (ALC) is a transdisciplinary community of practice at UVM dedicated to the application of agroecology and participatory action research.
 The ALC offers opportunities for students to join a rich community of faculty, staff and graduate students while gaining high-impact research and experiential learning experience.

 Students may apply for the ALC Undergraduate Research Fellows Program, which takes place during the academic year, or the Agroecology Extension (AX) Summer Research Fellowship, which provides students with funding to participate in summer research in collaboration with mentors engaged in various projects with farms and farmers in the community.
-Applications for the 2021 AX Summer Research Fellowship are being accepted through March 5, 2021.

 Student Research Spotlight